Daniel Rensch: Commentator

 Rensch is known for his coverage of Chess.com's flagship events like the Bullet Chess Championship, PRO Chess League, the Speed Chess Championship, and PogChamps.

 Rensch has also commentated live, over-the-board tournaments like the Isle of Man International, where top players like Magnus Carlsen and Fabiano Caruana competed.
 In 2019, Rensch also hosted the "Twitch Rivals" Komodo Boss Rush event live in San Francisco with grandmaster Robert Hess.
+Rensch also frequently commentates for large worldwide events such as the World Chess Championships, mostly alongside Robert Hess.

 Rensch has also provided commentary for the most important chess event in the world, the World Chess Championship.
 He has hosted live broadcasts of the 2018 World Chess Championship between Magnus Carlsen and Fabiano Caruana, as well as the record-breaking coverage of the 2021 World Chess Championship between Magnus Carlsen and Ian Nepomniachtchi, which amassed more than 25 million views.

 Tournament organizer

 Rensch currently holds the United States Chess Federation record for most tournaments directed as Chief Director (1095), a number which has climbed to 1196 as of January 2020.

 An online event, "The $40,000 GM Blitz Battle Championship", was organized and hosted by Rensch in 2016.
 The event included world number one, Magnus Carlsen, and 7 other world-class speed chess players.
 The tournament has since evolved into the Speed Chess Championships, becoming one of Chess.com's premier events.
 In 2019, the tournament featured a Junior and Women's Championship in addition to the primary event, and attracted players like Hikaru Nakamura, Levon Aronian, and Ding Liren.

 In 2020, Rensch helped organize and hosted the first edition of PogChamps, an online chess tournament for internet personalities.
 The tournament gathered streamers with a large follower base, including xQcOW, moistcr1tikal, forsen, fuslie, and Ludwig.
 Since then, three other editions of the event happened, attracting famous participants from other creative fields such as poker player Daniel Negreanu, actor Rainn Wilson, and rapper Logic.

 Rensch also helped to organize the 2022 Rapid Chess Championship, an online event exclusive to the top-100 players in the world, top-10 women, top-10 juniors, and other invited players.
 The event features a $650,000 prize fund and has attracted some of the world's strongest players, including Anish Giri, Daniil Dubov, Fabiano Caruana, and others.